Letter From the Founder

 As much as we loved Bucky and Sydney, it was hard to find permanent donkey and goat wranglers.
 Unlike dogs, who love anyone and everyone, Bucky and Sydney were deeply attached to their human friends and suffered terribly when they left.
 We found a permanent home for them on a large ranch with several other animals, where they are happy as can be!

-It was a few months ago that I received a call from Katherine Dean, the Clinical Director of Mirasol's Adolescent Residence, to let me know that our adolescent clients had become chicken farmers!
-The chickens are part of a program coordinated by E.J.
-Kerwin, yoga therapist, to provide more high-quality organic food from Mirasol's own gardens.
+It was a few months ago that I received a call from Mirasol's Adolescent Residence to let me know that our adolescent clients had become chicken farmers!
+The chickens are part of a program designed to provide more food from Mirasol's own gardens.

 "It gives our clients the opportunity to take responsibility for the food they eat," says Kerwin.
 "They know exactly where these eggs came from, and how the chickens who produced them were fed and treated."